Master of Martial Hearts

 Master of Martial Hearts, originally titled Zettai Shougeki: Platonic Heart (絶対衝激〜プラトニックハート〜, Zettai Shōgeki: Puratonikku Hāto), is a 2008–2009 Japanese original video animation series created by Studio Kikan and Shochiku.
 It concerns a high school girl who gets involved in a series of fights against other young women with the Martial Heart (Platonic Heart in English subtitled and the Japanese version) as the prize; a jewel that can grant any wish.
-On January 7, 2010, Funimation Entertainment announced that they had licensed the OVA series in English.
+The series ran from October 29, 2008 to February 25, 2009 and was subsequently adapted into Manga.
+On January 7, 2010, Funimation Entertainment announced that it had licensed the OVA series in English.
 The series was released in North America on August 10, 2010.